oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/multivariate.rst

         model: prophet
         target_column: Revenue

-We can experiment with removing columns and examining how the results change.
-Below we ingest only 2 of the 3 additional columns.
+You can experiment by removing columns and observing how the results change.
+Below is an example of ingesting only two of the three additional columns:

 .. code-block:: yaml